lmjakt/BI229F_2021/session_4/practical_2/MSA_in_R.md

 ```

 The first part of this code essentially asks whether or not `BiocManager`
-pacakge is installed.
+package is installed.
 If not then it installs it.
 The next expression uses the
 `install` function of the `BiocManager` package to install the `msa` package
 from the Bioconductor archive.
 In general this works; sometimes you may get
 errors related to the R version installed.

-The installation of pacakges can be quite time consuming; probably more so on
+The installation of packages can be quite time consuming; probably more so on
 Linux than on Windows as installation on Linux defaults to compiling all `C`
 code included whereas Windows uses precompiled packages[^windows].